oracle-livelabs/apex/event-mangement/intro/intro.md

 - Create a Custom Data Model using Generative AI.
 - Generate an application *blueprint* using APEX AI Assistant.
 - Improve the application's UI and UX using the APEX AI Assistant to generate SQL and HTML directly in the Code Editor.
-- Build an AI-powered Event Assistant that uses RAG to answer event-related queries through a chat interface.
+- Build an AI-powered Event Assistant that uses AI Agents to answer event-related queries through a chat interface.
-- Add a feature to generate event descriptions using AI through the *Generate Text with AI* dynamic action.
+- Add a feature to generate event descriptions using AI through the *Generate Text with AI* trigger action.

 ## Prerequisites